nestjs/docs.nestjs.com/content/security/authentication.md

 }
 ```

 In addition to extending the default error handling and authentication logic, we can allow authentication to go through a chain of strategies.
-The first strategy a is successful, redirects or by a mistake will stop the chain.
-Authentication errors will proceed through each strategy in series, eventually failing if all strategies fail.
+The first strategy to succeed, redirect, or error will halt the chain.
+Authentication failures will proceed through each strategy in series, ultimately failing if all strategies fail.

 ```typescript
 export class JwtAuthGuard extends AuthGuard(['strategy_jwt_1', 'strategy_jwt_2', '...']) { ... }